Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - The 221.0 passing yards the Packers give up per game makes them the NFL's fourth-ranked pass defense this season.

-- The Packers have given up 15 touchdowns through the air (1.5 per game).
-They are 17th in the NFL in that category.
+- The Packers have conceded 15 passing TDs this year (1.5 per game), ranking them 17th among NFL defenses.

 Recent Performances

+- Cousins put together a 294-yard performance against the Chargers last week, completing 67.6% of his passes and throwing for two touchdowns.

-- Over his last three games, Cousins has collected 665 passing yards (221.7 per game) while going 65-for-100 (65% completion percentage) and throwing five touchdowns and zero interceptions.
+- Cousins has thrown for 665 yards (221.7 ypg), completing 65% of his passes and tossing five touchdown passes and zero interceptions over his last three games.

-- He also has 16 rushing yards on eight carries (with one touchdown), averaging 5.3 yards per game.
+- He's also carried the ball eight times for 16 yards and one touchdown, averaging 5.3 yards per game.

 Cousins' Minnesota Teammates